lucasdietrich/AVRTOS/readme.md

 What enhancements are planned :
 - Removing CPU idle thread
-- Don't keep the idle thread in the runqueue if others threads are in
 - Using makefile to build the project for a target
 - Stack for interrupts handlers
 - Propose this project as a library